cameronmore/go-sessions/README.md

 - Looking up usernames to ensure uniqueness and return that error to the client
 - Password validation to make sure users have strong passwords
 - Adjust how I'm comparing stored passwords and incoming passwords (to prevent timing attacks for example)
+- Allow users to modify the default session length

 ## License